 The emergence of new technology has increasingly blurred the boundaries between work and family domains, and the consequences for the health and productivity of the labor force remains unknown.
 These contradictory perspectives make it important to understand to what extent, when and for who cross-domain IT use is healthy and/or unhealthy.

 Cross-domain Information Technology (IT) use offers flexibility that can increase the balance between work and family domains and thus promote health.
-On the other hand, cross-domain IT use might increase the conflict between work and family life by decreasing restitution and increase occupational stress.
+On the other hand, cross-domain IT use might increase the conflict between work and family life by decreasing restitution, and may increase occupational stress.

 Previous investigations of cross-domain IT use are limited by the use single-method and single-source approaches, a failure to consider both negative and positive impacts and the lack of an overarching multilevel perspective integrating individual, familial and organizational factors.